Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Training

 \section{Adversarial Training}

 Adversarial training in RL improves the robustness of RL agents against adversarial attacks.
 The general principle involves repeatedly exposing the agent to adversarial examples during training, similar to inoculating it against real-world attacks.
 This method aligns with robust control principles \mycite{dorato1987historical}, which focus on maintaining stability and performance despite uncertainties.
-In RL, adversarial training involves training the agent with both normal experiences and those modified by adversarial perturbations \mycite{moos2022robust}.
 These perturbations can either be generated using adversarial attacks on the observations or the environment dynamics.
 Training in such challenging environments helps the RL agent perform effectively even when faced with manipulated inputs or altered state transitions, making it more robust against post-deployment manipulations.
-As detailed in Section \ref{sec:formalization_dro_adv_training}, the process often involves a min-max game to minimize the maximum possible loss induced by an adversary (\eqref{obj_robusttl}).
+As detailed in Section \ref{sec:formalization_dro_adv_training}, the process often involves a min-max game to minimize the maximum possible loss induced by an adversary \eqref{obj_robusttl}.
 This approach mirrors robust control's emphasis on preparing systems for worst-case scenarios and uncertainties.
-While any adversarial attack can be used, some improve robustness more effectively, and specific strategy can better enhance robustness.
+While any adversarial attack can be used, some improve robustness more effectively, and a specific training strategy can better enhance robustness.

+In this section, we will first introduce the main adversarial training strategies in \ref{sec:advtrain_strategies}, then discuss how to choose the appropriate attack according to different conditions in \ref{sec:choose_attack}, and finally discuss how to find the right balance between robustness and performance \ref{sec:balance_robustnesse_and_perf}.